Rates & Insurance

 The short answer is no, but you have some options.

-First off, there are a lot of reasons why therapists don't take insurance, and if you want to learn more about this, I suggest reading this short article.
+First, there are many reasons why therapists don't take insurance, and if you want to learn more about this, I suggest reading this short article.
 If you have additional questions about this, you are welcome to email me and ask!

-If you want to use your insurance for therapy services and your therapist is not in-network, you can call your insurance company and ask if they reimburse for out-of-network therapy sessions.
+If you want to use your insurance for therapy services and your therapist is not in-network, you can call your insurance company and ask if they reimburse you for out-of-network therapy sessions.
 If so, you can ask your therapist for a superbill (which is a receipt of your therapy sessions, your diagnosis, and a code used by insurance companies).
-You will have to pay out-of-pocket for your sessions, but your insurance company may reimburse you for some or all of that fee.
+You must pay out-of-pocket for your sessions, but your insurance company may reimburse you for some or all of that fee.

-You can also pay for therapy using an HSA card, so if you have this as part of your insurance, just present that card to your therapist.
+You can also pay for therapy using an HSA card.
+If you have this as part of your insurance, just present that card to your therapist.

 Do You Offer Reduced Rates?

 Yes.
 I always reserve three client spaces at reduced rates.
-Currently, all three spaces are full, but you are welcome to ask about availability.
+All three spaces are full as of this writing, but you are welcome to ask about availability.

-If you need a reduced rate for therapy, I recommend using Open Path Collective as a search for more affordable therapy.
+If you need therapy at a reduced rate, I recommend using Open Path Collective to find more affordable options.

 Good Faith Estimate

-Starting January 1, 2022, Federal law requires mental health providers to provide an estimate of the costs of services to private pay clients known as a "good faith estimate".
+Starting January 1, 2022, Federal law requires mental health providers to estimate the costs of services to private pay clients known as a "good faith estimate".

-This estimate is the range of costs that is likely for most new private-pay patients.
-Until we meet for a first session and we start to work together, I will not have a clear picture of your specific issues and needs from therapy.
+This estimate is the cost range likely for most new private-pay patients.
+Until we meet for a first session and start to work together, I will not have a clear picture of your specific issues and needs from therapy.
 I typically see therapy clients for a time period ranging from 10 - 60 sessions for a total cost ranging from $2,250 -$13,500.
-Please note I require payment at the time of service, meaning you would pay for one session at a time.
+Please note that I require payment at the time of service, meaning you would pay for one session at a time.
 You will not be asked to pay ahead for future therapy sessions.

-I typically see clients on a weekly or twice-a-month basis until they meet their goals.
-In some cases, clients meet their initial goals and then want to work on additional goals, in which case the number of therapy sessions might be more than estimated here.
+I typically see clients weekly or twice a month until they meet their goals.
+In some cases, clients meet their initial goals and then want to work on additional goals, in which case the number of therapy sessions might be more than estimated.

 Disclaimer

 This Good Faith Estimate shows the costs of services that are reasonably expected for the expected services to address your mental health care needs.
-The estimate is based on the information known to me when I conduct the estimate.
-When we meet, my initial intake process typically takes 1-2 sessions during which we formulate goals based on your experiences, strengths, stressors, and environment/context, which will help guide a more informed plan for our work.
+The estimate is based on the information I know when I conduct the estimate.
+When we meet, my initial intake process typically takes 1-2 sessions, during which we formulate goals based on your experiences, strengths, stressors, and environment/context, which will help guide a more informed plan for our work.

 The Good Faith Estimate does not include any unknown or unexpected costs that may arise during treatment.
 You could be charged more if complications or special circumstances occur.
 If this happens, I will give you a new estimate for services.
 The Good Faith Estimate also does not include any no-show or late cancellation fees, which is the full price of your session.
 Please ask me if you have questions about these fees.

 This Good Faith Estimate is not a contract.
-It does not obligate you to accept the services listed above.
+You are not obligated to accept the services listed above.
 The information provided in the Good Faith Estimate is only an estimate, as actual items, services, or charges may differ.

 Your Rights

-Federal law allows you to dispute (appeal) the bill if it's over $400 of the most current estimate.
-Thus, If you are billed $400 or more than the most current Good Faith Estimate, you have the right to dispute the bill.
+Federal law allows you to dispute (appeal) the bill if it exceeds $400 of the most current estimate.
+Thus, if you are billed $400 or more than the most current Good Faith Estimate, you have the right to dispute the bill.

-You may contact me to let me know if the billed charges are higher than the Good Faith Estimate.
-You can ask me to update the bill to match the Good Faith Estimate, ask to negotiate the bill or ask if there is financial assistance available.
+You may contact me to determine if the billed charges exceed the Good Faith Estimate.
+You can ask me to update the bill to match the Good Faith Estimate, ask to negotiate the bill, or ask if there is financial assistance available.

 There is a $25 fee to use the dispute process.
-If the agency reviewing your dispute agrees with you, you will have to pay the price on this Good Faith Estimate.
+If the agency reviewing your dispute agrees with you, you must pay the price on this Good Faith Estimate.
 If the agency disagrees with you and agrees with the health care provider or facility, you will have to pay a higher amount.

 To learn more and get a form to start the process, go to: